jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 ### Introduction

 A simple script for producing Tweet geotagged bounding boxes for large study areas.
 Bounding boxes have a 25-mile per 'side' limit.
 So the script is designed to produce matrices of 25-mile bounding boxes for large areas such as Coloroado.

 #### Features
-+ Supports Gnip Profile Geo profile_bounding_box Operator.
++ Supports Twitter [Profile Geo](https://developer.twitter.com/en/docs/tweets/enrichments/overview/profile-geo)  profile_bounding_box Operator.
-     + '-g' for Twitter geo-tagged bounding boxes.
+     + '-g' for **bounding_box** operators that match on geo-tagged Tweets (completely) within the 25-mile rectangle.
-     + '-p' for Gnip Profile Geo bounding boxes.
+     + '-p' for **Profile_bounding_box** operators that match on Tweets from an author with a public 'account home' (completely) within the 25-mile rectangle.
 + Enables business rule 'clauses' that can be ANDed with produced geo rules.
      + -r "weather OR snow OR rain OR contains:flood"
 + ORs together bounding box up to 1024 characters.
 These rules written in an atomic nature with surrounding parentheses.